 Similarly, Peter had to step out of the boat to join Yeshua before he experienced the miracle of walking on the water (Matthew 14:22–33).

-Regardless of our status and circumstances, when we operate in faith despite our own weakness, God steps in and does the rest.
+Regardless of our status or circumstances, when we operate in faith despite our own weakness, God steps in and does the rest.

 As Paul wrote to the Corinthians, “That is why, for Messiah’s sake, I delight in weaknesses, in insults, in hardships, in persecutions, in difficulties.
 For when I am weak, then I am strong.”
 (2 Corinthians 12:10)